Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Determining when to spay or neuter your dog can be a challenge, as the timing isn’t the same for all breeds.
-Small dog breeds can be spayed or neutered earlier than large dog breeds because they tend to reach sexual maturity faster.
-Therefore, a Bernese Mountain Dog should probably not be spayed or neutered at the same time that a Havanese would be.
+Determining when to spay or neuter your dog can be a challenge, and the timing isn’t the same for all breeds.
+Small breeds can be spayed or neutered earlier than large ones because they reach sexual maturity faster.
+Therefore, a Bernese Mountain Dog should probably not be spayed or neutered at the same time as a Havanese would be.

 Small dogs can safely be spayed or neutered at about 6 months of age, yet you should wait until your Bernese Mountain Dog is between 12 and 18 months old before spaying or neutering them, or as advised by your veterinary surgeon.
 There are various reasons for this, so keep reading to learn more about this important topic!